Join us for Symbioteq Biocompatibility of Medical Devices Conference 2019

 at the Elite Park Avenue Hotel, Gothenburg, Sweden.

 We would like to welcome you to Gothenburg and to the 3rd Symbioteq Biocompatibility of Medical Devices Conference.
 We are proud to present a two-day comprehensive conference program with international and national speakers.
 A biannual event not to be missed!

-Director, Henry Sibun, Henry Sibun Associates Ltd, UK, chairing the Conference day 1 and Dr Arthur Brandwood, Brandwood Biomedical, all the way from Australia chairing the Conference day 2.
+Director, Henry Sibun, Henry Sibun Associates Ltd, UK, chairing the Conference day 1 and Dr Arthur Brandwood, Brandwood CKC, all the way from Australia chairing the Conference day 2.

 Together with good networking opportunities it will certainly be rewarding days in Gothenburg.
 The conference will enable you to understand the current and future requirements for ensuring biological safety of medical devices.

 Regional differences in requirements, Biocompatibility requirements under the MDR, Update from the ISO 10993 standard series, and especially focus on in vitro methods and chemical characterization.